Curriculum

 print(name) # Output: Bob

-The value stored in name
+The value stored in name changed from "Alice" to "Bob".

 Python has specific rules for naming variables: